chenzhiy2001/ruprobes/README.md

-# rkprobes
+# ruprobes
-`rkprobes` helps you dynamically probe one or more functions and instructions in kernel
+`ruprobes` is a modularized version of `uprobe` from [rCore-ebpf](https://github.com/hm1229/rCore-ebpf).
+It helps you dynamically probe one or more functions and instructions in user space.